 The Open Group Architecture Framework for Government

-Part of this text is adapted from Wikipedia (the free encyclopaedia) article.
-This act of adaptation is a deliberate attempt in order to show how well positioned TOGAF is for Architecting the Government.
-A Governance System founded on technology.
+Part of this text is adapted from Wikipedia (the free encyclopedia) good article.
+This act of adaptation is a deliberate attempt in order to show how well-positioned TOGAF is for Architecting the Government.
+TOGAF, is a Governance System founded on technology.
 Thus I have not had to “massage” this methodology to prove it’s new application.
 It is already there.

-TOGAF4G is (to be) a framework for planning the Government Architecture that will provide an approach for designing, planning, implementing, and governing a country and its information architecture.
-TOGAF4G is an high-level approach to design.
-It is typically modelled at four levels: Government, Application, Data, and Technology.
-It relies heavily on modularization, standardisation, and already existing, proven government technologies and products.
+TOGAF4G is (I do claim: to be) a framework for planning the Government Architecture that will provide an approach for designing, planning, implementing, and governing a country and its myriad of large systems, of which only one is information architecture.

 Foundation of TOGAF4G, the TOGAF has been developed starting 1995 by The Open Group, based on DoD‘s TAFIM.
 As of 2016, The Open Group reports that TOGAF is employed by 80% of Global 50 companies and 60% of Fortune 500 companies.